Discussion Forum

 Start again.

-With the string now in the right endEmbarassed, I pulled them so they were even and I could do one side at a time, if you've ever seen that scene in Bambi when he's hopelessly learning to walk, that's how I was feeling after tangling string around everything in the room.
+With the string now in the right end, I pulled them so they were even and I could do one side at a time, if you've ever seen that scene in Bambi when he's hopelessly learning to walk, that's how I was feeling after tangling string around everything in the room.

 With string everywhere, I decided to try one side by stringing it and leaving slack so I could do the tension by the the loops left at each end (almost 1m loops as I'd used so much string), and the other by pulling it through one length at a time.